Kright/android-scala-support/README.md

 # android-scala-support
-It will be gradle plugin for scala support in android projects.
+Gradle plugin for scala support in android projects.

 Plugin replaces compileJava tasks with compileScala tasks, but I didn't test on large projects.